Fluid model

 solve

 Specify the name of the fluid or set to None to disable the fluid solver.
-The name assigned to the fluid solver is used to specify fluid initial and boundary conditions.
+The name assigned to the fluid solver is used to specify fluid properties and initial and boundary conditions.
+It is common to use the name fluid.

 String